Trek Canada and be safe

 - Enough food high in calories

 - Topographical map of the area and compass are the orientation tools.

 - A GPS if you know how to use it (plenty of batteries)

 - Fire-making equipment is a lifesaver – Waterproof matches, lighter or flinch in a waterproof bag.

-- Large plastic garbage bag can be used as an emergency waterproof shelter
+- A large plastic garbage bag can be used as an emergency waterproof shelter

 - Bear spray

 - Consider downloading some of the Canadian camping apps